Print Jobs stuck with the status of "Sent to printer"

 Solution A: Switch to using a Standard TCP/IP Port

-If you are not using the Hardware Page Checks feature, there no need to use the PaperCut TCP/IP Port, simply configure the print queue to use a Standard TCP/IP port instead as we recommend in our article on how to configure a Windows print queue.
+If you are not using the Hardware Page Checks feature, there no need to use the PaperCut TCP/IP Port, simply configure the print queue to use a Standard TCP/IP port instead as we recommend in our article on Windows Print Server Best Practices.

 Solution B: Change the way PaperCut performs Watermarks or Conversions

 PaperCut’s Watermarking and Conversion features are intended to work as efficiently as possible by modifying the spool files of print jobs as they pass through the system.
 However in some situations this can still impact the timing of the print job.

 If you are using these features (by adding watermarks, forcing duplex, or forcing grayscale with PaperCut) and you see the status of jobs stuck as “Sent to printer”, then try the following workaround to shift these processes out of the PaperCut TCP/IP Port monitor.